Causes Of IBS: 9 Interesting Theories.

 Our content is not intended nor recommended as a substitute for medical advice by your doctor.
 Use for informational purposes only.

-Understanding the specific cause of YOUR IBS may be the first real step to overcome It.
+Understanding the specific trigger of YOUR IBS could be the first real step towards conquering it.

-I gathered here all the research about IBS causes, in a simplified form.
+I’ve compiled all the research about IBS causes here, in a simplified form.

-Read thoroughly, and try to figure out what caused you IBS.
+Read thoroughly, and try to figure out what sparked your IBS.

 The 9 Causes Of IBS: